HaxeFoundation/haxe-evolution/proposals/0013-destructor.md

 }
 ```

-- A child class can call its parent destructor using `super()` only if its parent have declared a `super()` method.
+- A child class can call its parent destructor using `super()` only if its parent have declared a `destructor()` method.
 If not, the compiler must raise a compilation error (in the same fashion we cannot construct an object from a class that do not implement a constructor).
 - If the target do not support destructors, the compiler must raise an error.

 ### Destructor support in Haxe targets